-Today is Israel’s Holocaust memorial day.
-Nevertheless, Israel doesn’t have any ceremonies or memorials today due to COVID 19.
-Moreover, the entire world is stuck at home and cannot go to Holocaust memorials that are held in Jewish communities.
-Fortunately for us, the film industry has filled that gap and gave us numerous films that could connect between us and the terrifying Jewish experience during the Second World War.
+Israel’s Holocaust memorials are held in Jewish communities all over the world.
+The film industry has filled that gap for those that can not get to one and given us numerous films that could connect between us and the terrifying Jewish experience during the Second World War.
 Here are some recommendations for Holocaust films, followed by recommendations for documentary films that give you the information you need to know.

 Holocaust Films in Fiction and Non-Fiction

 Life is Beautiful (1997)

 A story about a family in a concentration camp trying to cope with not interacting with each other.
 During the late 90’s it was a daring and hard movie to watch; it has comical features and elements of a true tragedy of the Jewish people in the Holocaust.

 We wrote on this website about the story of Wladyslaw Szpilman, a famous Polish composer and pianist in Warsaw.
 The plot is exciting and you could learn a lot about living in the infamous Warsaw ghetto, which was the home of over 450,000 Jews during the war.

 The relatively new Hungarian drama film gets us into the Auschwitz-Birkenau death and concentration camp.
 It’s a story based on the story of Saul Oselander, that was determined to bury a child that died in the camp, and takes part in the camp uprising.